 I am a people pleaser.
 I like when everyone is happy and that I’m not disappointing anyone.
 If I please others, yeah I’ll be happy for a while but it’ll fade and I’ll be unhappy.
 But if I trust myself, even with all odds against me and no one really agreeing with me, and I do what I feel is right in my heart, then that happiness will last a lot longer than if I went with the choice others wanted me to make.
 Even if it makes things a lot harder, I know it’ll be worth it.

 When I talk about things that bother me and I end up making others upset, I apologize.
-I could be crying about something for days until I work up the courage to talk about it with the person and if they end up getting upset by what I feel/say then I end up apologizing and then I feel even worse than I did before.
+I could be crying about something for days until I work up the courage to talk about it with the person.
+And if they end up getting upset by what I feel/say then I end up apologizing and then I feel even worse than I did before.
 What I’m trying to start doing is not apologizing if what I’m doing isn’t hurting anyone.
-If I’m not putting anyone in danger, or manipulating them, or harming them then why the hell am I apologizing for sharing how I’m feeling or the choices I feel are best for me?
-This is going to be a constant battle for me because I don’t like making people upset or feeling sad, but I don’t like feeling those things either.
+If I’m not putting anyone in danger, or manipulating them, or harming them then why am I apologizing for sharing how I’m feeling or the choices I feel are best for me?
+This is going to be a constant battle for me.
+I don’t like making people upset or feeling sad, but I don’t like feeling those things either.

 “They’re gonna say it’s never gonna last…”

 I’m not saying this is how I live 24/7/365 days a year because I don’t.
-I’ve mentioned a lot of times in other posts that we’re all human and we all have bad days/weeks/months but all that matters is how you come back from those bad times and how you try to live your life.
+We’re all human and we all have bad days/weeks/months but all that matters is how you come back from those bad times.
+It’s how you try to live your life.
 We aren’t perfect.
 Life isn’t perfect.
 And while that can really feel like the downfall of life, it’s also what makes it a fun adventure.
 Because in the words of Kelsea Ballerini, “What if we were all the same?
 Same rules, same game and we weren’t allowed to change anything about anything that anybody’s ever done before?
 Wouldn’t that be boring?”